A Green Minds Living Lab sensor on a pole in Plymouth's Central Park

 The EU Urban Innovation Actions Green Minds project

-The Green Minds project aims to put nature at the heart of decision making and inspire a new wave of citywide investment in nature-based solutions.
-This means fundamentally challenging existing attitudes and behaviours towards nature: how we think about it; how we engage with it; how we work with it.
+The Green Minds project aims to put nature at the heart of decision-making and inspire a new wave of city-wide investment in nature-based solutions.
+This means fundamentally challenging existing attitudes and behaviours towards nature: how we think about it, engage with it, and work with it.

 It is led by Plymouth City Council’s Strategic Planning and Infrastructure Department in collaboration with a range of civic partners.
-Green Minds is funded by the ERDF Urban Innovative Actions (UIA) programme that provides urban areas with resources to test innovative solutions to address urban challenges, see how these work in practice and respond to the complexity of real life.
+Green Minds is funded by the ERDF Urban Innovative Actions (UIA) programme, which provides urban areas with resources to test innovative solutions to address urban challenges, see how these work in practice and respond to the complexity of real life.

 Green Minds aims to deliver a more integrated planning and management system for urban nature and help maximise the social value created through sustainable land-use management and nature-based solutions.
-Changing attitudes and behaviours to give natural infrastructure higher priority and foster a management approach that works with nature rather than against, calls for a significant campaign to change minds.
-The project plans to combine approaches to urban development and governance that are entirely new or in their infancy – creating green mindsets; urban rewilding; and complexity management.
+Changing attitudes and behaviours to give natural infrastructure higher priority and foster a management approach that works with (rather than against) nature calls for a significant campaign to change minds.
+The project plans to combine approaches to urban development and governance that are entirely new or in their infancy: creating green mindsets; urban rewilding; and complexity management.

 APSE award for Green Minds digital innovation